hyperledger/aries-rfcs/features/0418-rich-schema-encoding/README.md

 ### Example Encoding
-- data (object)
-    The object with the encoding data
-  - `id`: The encoding's DID; the id-string of its DID is the base58 representation of the SHA2-256 hash of the canonical form of the value of the encoding object,
-  - `content`: This property is used to hold immutable content:
-    - `type`: "enc",
-    - `name`: encoding's name string,
-    - `version`: schema's version string,
-    - `hash`:
-      - `type`: the type of hash,
-      - `value`: the hexadecimal value of the hash of the canonical form of the data object,
-    - `data`: the encoding object
+An example of the `content` field of an Encoding object:
 ```
 {
-    "encoding": {
     "input": {
         "id": "DateRFC3339",
         "type": "string"
     },
     "output": {
         "id": "UnixTime",
         "type": "256-bit integer"
     },
     "algorithm": {
         "description": "This encoding transforms an
             RFC3339-formatted datetime object into the number
             of seconds since January 1, 1970 (the Unix epoch).",
         "documentation": URL to specific github commit,
         "implementation": URL to implementation
     },
     "test_vectors": URL to specific github commit
-    }
 }
 ```